-Standards, amendments and interpretations issued but not yet effective in 2022
+Standards, amendments and interpretations issued but not yet effective in the year 2023-24

-The following new/amended accounting standards and interpretations have been issued, but are not mandatory for financial year ended 31 March 2023.
-They have not been adopted in preparing the financial statements for the year ended 31 March 2023 and will or may have an effect on the entity's future financial statements.
+The following new/amended IFRS accounting standards and interpretations have been issued, but are not mandatory for financial year ended 31 March 2024.
+They have not been adopted in preparing the financial statements for the year ended 31 March 2024 and will or may have an effect on the entity's future financial statements.
 In all cases, the entity intends to apply these standards from application date as indicated in the table below: